 The 7-km footpath goes along the Amalfi coast in Italy with its epic beaches, gorgeous fresco-style houses and beautiful Mediterranean vegetation.
 The trail is easy to follow as it passes high above the sea presenting magnificent views across the ridge from the mountainside hamlet Nocelle to Bomerano or back.

-Difficulty: easy.
+Difficulty: Easy.
 The path is clearly marked and mostly flat after the start at Nocelle.
-It is suitable for people of all ages and takes about 1.5-2 hours in one direction.
+This walking holiday in Europe is suitable for beginners and people of all ages.
+It takes about 1.5-2 hours in one direction.

 Various walking holidays show off the less touristy side of this famed Greek island.
-If you choose to cross Crete from coast to coast, you can explore its beautiful turquoise seas, the deep gorges and its imposing mountain summits.
-It’s a real walker’s paradise!
+If you choose to cross Crete from coast to coast, you can explore its beautiful turquoise seas, the deep gorges and its imposing mountain summits - a real walker’s paradise.

 If you opt for a self-guided walk, you should definitely include the lush landscapes of Apokoronas plain and the magnificent gorge of Sfakia.
-You can stroll through olive groves, explore secluded beaches and pass through rows of cypress trees.
+Stroll through olive groves, explore secluded beaches and pass through rows of cypress trees.

-Crete’s Lefka Ori (White Mountains) are covered in snow until late spring and in summer its limestone reflects the sun into a mesmerising shimmer.
+Crete’s Lefka Ori (White Mountains) are covered in snow until late spring.
+In summer, its limestone reflects the sun into a mesmerising shimmer.
 You can follow its peaceful hiking trails and finish the day with an evening swim in the clear blue waters of the Libyan Sea.

 While crossing the island, you will certainly love the whitewashed cobbled villages, and the Greek Orthodox monasteries and churches.
 The Venetian harbour town of Chania is especially charming with its narrow streets and colourful buildings.
 You can take a break from walking and enjoy a day of shopping at the local markets and visiting the local museums.
 End with a quiet Mediterranean evening exploring tavern life and tasting the delicious food.